coreyholt/sPRuce/README.md

 ### Example 2 tree using two different input sequences, tree_size = top50, and -o Stramenopiles
 ![both_top50_sPRuce_tree](https://github.com/coreyholt/sPRuce/assets/75506746/63fd2c02-a715-4c1a-bdad-b6835c5c84ff)

-If you are unhappy with the colours, run
+If you are unhappy with the colours you can rerun the tree script
 ```
 RScript /Data/corey/Software/sPRuce/sPRuce_tree.R <prefix>
 ```